jxnblk/geomicons-open/README.md

 ---

 ### Alternative SVG Defs Method
-For even faster network performance, you can use native SVG defs instead of the JS method above.
+For even faster network performance, you can use native SVG defs instead of the javascript method above.
 This method require zero extra network requests.

 Instead of linking to the `geomicons.js` file, copy and paste the contents of the `geomicons-defs.svg` file in your HTML.
 This code will not show up in your page.
 ```html